MIT Sloan’s community for all things related to design.

 Participants are required to attend all of the workshops due to the team-based, sequential nature of this learning experience.
 The experience will be facilitated by consultants from Continuum and one of the events is usually held at Continuum's amazing office space in Boston.

 We kick off DesignWorks with a session that is open to the entire club.
 After this session, we will be asking for applications to join the workshop.
-We typically have limit number of participants to ~12 members due to the highly interactive nature of the workshop.
-Applications are available around September of each year.
 Keep an eye out for more information, or contact us for details!

 Rotman Design Challenge

 The Rotman Design Challenge (RDC) is an international Business Design case competition that takes place during early spring.
 After a month of working on a complex business challenge proposed by an innovative and forward-thinking sponsor, teams of 4-6 master’s students from leading business and design schools across the globe come together for a live, two-day event at the Rotman School of Management in Toronto, Canada to propose their solutions.
-Sloan teams consistently make it to the final round of the competition, and in each of the past three years Sloan teams were among the top three teams in the competition.
 Learn more at Rotman's Design Club website.

 For those thinking about careers in the design consulting space, we host sessions and panels on summer internship and full-time recruiting.
 Design thinking is relevant for a wide range of careers, and both the club and the Career Development Office act as a resource for students navigating the space.
 This year, we've co-sponsored workshops on how to apply design thinking to digital product development and Product Management.